AdobeDocs/experience-manager-65.en/help/forms/using/oauth2-client-credentials-flow-for-server-to-server-integration.md

 +++ **Set up a connected app with client credentials flow and an API-only user**

 It is mandatory to create a connected app with OAuth 2.0 client credentials flow and an API-only user for your organization.
 For detailed steps, refer to the article [OAuth 2.0 Client Credentials Flow for Server-to-Server Integration](https://help.salesforce.com/s/articleView?id=sf.remoteaccess_oauth_client_credentials_flow.htm&type=5).
+These steps help you obtain the consumer key and consumer secret.

 >[!NOTE]
 >